 The AOECS Board

-The board consists of five Directors who are elected by representatives of AOECS Member societies for a term of three years.
+The board consists of six Directors who are elected by representatives of AOECS Member societies for a term of three years.

 The Directors’ tasks include undertaking activities and initiatives to achieve the aims and objectives of the organisation.